 The protection of a Member of Congress abroad is the responsibility of the host government.
-Security questions are raised directly with the host government where any threat is perceived to exist and, as appropriate, security protecare intelligence agencies consulted?
+Security questions are raised directly with the host government where any threat is perceived to exist and, as appropriate, security protection is requested of the host government.

 Question 24.
-When making a threat assessment under the current procedures, ments made available to the Congressional Delegation?
+When making a threat assessment under the current procedures, are intelligence agencies consulted?